48 hours in Venice - where to go and what to do

 There are several motorhome sites that are based around Venice.
 We would not go into Venice and leave the van in a wild camping space (We live fulltime in our van and are often off grid – but with that comes a sense of when it is wise to be on site somewhere.
 This is one of those times).

-There are 2 main areas to base yourself – Venice Lido – which is the eastern side of Venice where the beach is.
-Access to Venice is only by boat.
+There are 2 main areas to base yourself when in a motorhome; The Venice Lido, which is the eastern side of Venice where the beach is and access to Venice city is by boat only.
 Or you can stay in the the main town, lots of places to stay around that area, with access to Venice by the train, bus or boat.

-Lets also look at hotel options – you may want to stay over night rather than going back to your motorhome, which will be parked up safely on a site somewhere.
+We have included hotel options as you may want to stay over night rather than going back to your motorhome, which will be parked up safely on a site somewhere.
 To get from the bus station to the Rialto bridge is approx 30 mins walk – so you would need to factor this in to timings if you chose to go back every night.
+We parked our motorhome up, for a discounted price and stayed once in a hotel and once in an apartment.

 I have a number of apps that I use to look for places to stay when I travel;